orkes-io/docs/docs/developer-guides/secrets-in-conductor.md

 Follow the below steps to create and store secrets in Conductor:

-1. From your Orkes Conductor Console, navigate to the **Secrets** option from the left menu.
+1. From your Orkes Conductor Console, navigate to the **Definitions > Secrets** option from the left menu.
 The *Secrets* page lists all the secrets associated with your account that you have access to.
 2. Click **Add Secrets** and provide the following values:<ul><li>**Secret Name** - Reference name for your secret.</li><li>**Secret Value** - Provide the value to be stored.</li></ul>
 3. Clicking **Add** saves the secret.